-"For Maria to get a good job, it is sufficient for her to learn discrete mathematics."
+"For Maria to get a good job, it is sufficient for her to learn discrete mathematics." and conditional statements that occur so often that they have special names.

-and

 "Maria will find a good job unless she does not learn discrete mathematics."